feroult/yawp/README.md

 * Maven 3.3+
 * PostgreSQL 9.4+

-Then follow the [travis-ci build script](../blob/master/.travis.yml) to get your build passing
+Then follow the [travis-ci build script](../master/.travis.yml) to get your build working.

 ## IRC